riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 ## Bibliography
 <a id="1">[1]</a>
 Pautasso, C. (2020).
 Software Architecture: visual lecture notes.
-LeanPub. https://leanpub.com/software-architecture/
+LeanPub. https://leanpub.com/software-architecture/ (Date Accessed - September 2025)
 <br><a id="2">[2]</a>
 Alčaković, S., Pavlović, D., & Popesku, J. (2017).
 Millennials and gamification: A model proposal for gamification application in tourism destination.
-Marketing, 48(4), 207–214. https://doi.org/10.5937/markt1704207a
+Marketing, 48(4), 207–214. https://doi.org/10.5937/markt1704207a (Date Accessed - September 2025)
 <br><a id="3">[3]</a>
 Gen Z Travel Trends: Statistics, Insights and what it all means for the industry [2025]. (n.d.).
-Atlys. https://www.atlys.com/blog/gen-z-travel-trends
+Atlys. https://www.atlys.com/blog/gen-z-travel-trends (Date Accessed - September 2025)
 <br><a id="4">[4]</a>
 Pitrelli, M. (2023, March 27).
 More millennials are turning 40 — and they’re changing travel as we know it.
-CNBC. https://www.cnbc.com/2023/03/27/millennials-are-turning-40-and-theyre-changing-travel-as-we-know-it.html
+CNBC. https://www.cnbc.com/2023/03/27/millennials-are-turning-40-and-theyre-changing-travel-as-we-know-it.html (Date Accessed - September 2025)
 <br><a id="5">[5]</a>
 Artug, E., & Fateh, D. (2025, March 28).
 Serverless and microservices: A tale of two architectures.
 Contentful. https://www.contentful.com/blog/serverless-vs-microservices/ (Date Accessed - October 2025)
 <br><a id="6">[6]</a>
 Types of Cloud Computing.
-AWS. https://aws.amazon.com/types-of-cloud-computing/
+AWS. https://aws.amazon.com/types-of-cloud-computing/ (Date Accessed - September 2025)
 <br><a id="7">[7]</a>
 Cody Slingerland.
 (2023).
 What Is Cloud Scalability?
 Benefits And Tips For Every Organization.
-CloudZero. https://www.cloudzero.com/blog/cloud-scalability/
+CloudZero. https://www.cloudzero.com/blog/cloud-scalability/ (Date Accessed - October 2025)
 <br><a id="8">[8]</a>
 Chrystal R. China, & Michael Goodwin (2025).
 IaaS, PaaS, SaaS: What's the difference?
-IBM. https://www.ibm.com/think/topics/iaas-paas-saas
+IBM. https://www.ibm.com/think/topics/iaas-paas-saas (Date Accessed - September 2025)
 <br><a id="9">[9]</a>
 Brown, S. (n.d.).
 The C4 model for visualising software architecture.
 C4 Model.
 Retrieved October 12, 2025, from https://c4model.com/ (Date Accessed - October 2025)
 <br><a id="10">[10]</a>